 The fruit is just as equally important.
 I have been making our scones using seasonal, fresh fruit.
 Sure you can substitute using frozen or dried; but, why not make a treat for your loved ones every season.
 Winter cranberries or pears.
 Spring strawberries.
 Summer peaches or blackberries.
 Fall apples or butternut squash.
 The possibilities are endless, and you are doing good by eating fresh and seasonal.
-If you opt to for frozen, you will have to thaw the fruit, drain for couple hours, and really pat dry; otherwise, you will have a soggy scone.
+If you opt for frozen, you will have to thaw the fruit, drain for a couple hours, and really pat dry; otherwise, you will have a soggy scone.
 If you use dried fruit, you will need to add a little more moisture.

 For the holiday season, I made this delicious, fresh cranberry and ginger scone for Eat Boutique.
-I loaded the recipe with fresh cranberries; love when the fruit gets hot and bursts into little puddles of jammy fruit.
+I loaded the recipe with fresh cranberries; love when the fruit bursts into little puddles of jammy fruit.
 As well we like spicy, so I really upped the candied ginger in this recipe; feel free to cut back a little, if you are not that much into ginger.
 Do add a little ginger as it really warms up the otherwise tart cranberries.

-Recipe: Cranberry Ginger Scones
+Cranberry Ginger Scones

 2 cups all-purpose flour

 4 oz Irish butter, cut into small pieces